 This may include:

-- Fundraising sites like Just Giving or Virgin Money Giving;
+- Fundraising platforms like Just Giving, Virgin Money Giving and Give As You Live

 These independent third parties will only do so when Solving Kids’ Cancer is identified as the recipient of this information.